coherent-research/mts-documentation/mts-actions-api-spec.md

 Notes:

-1. The parameters from the original test-request command are repeated here.
+1. The parameters from the original command are repeated here.
 2. All times are in UTC and in the format YYYY-MM-DDTHH:mm:ssZ
 3. These properties are only applicable for the Time-Update action.